Burmese amber

 Burmese amber, also known as Burmite or Kachin amber, is amber from the Hukawng Valley in northern Myanmar.
 The amber is dated to around 100 million years ago, during the latest Albian to earliest Cenomanian ages of the mid-Cretaceous period.
 The amber is of significant palaeontological interest due to the diversity of flora and fauna contained as inclusions, particularly arthropods including insects and arachnids but also birds, lizards, snakes, frogs and fragmentary dinosaur remains.
 The amber has been known and commercially exploited since the first century AD, and has been known to science since the mid-nineteenth century.
-Research on the deposit has attracted controversy due to its alleged role in funding internal conflict in Myanmar and hazardous working conditions in the mines where it is collected.
+Research on the deposit has attracted controversy due to the potential role of the amber trade in funding internal conflict in Myanmar and hazardous working conditions in the mines where it is collected.

 Geological context, depositional environment and age

-The amber is found within the Hukawng Basin, a large Cretaceous-Cenozoic sedimentary basin within northern Myanmar.
+The amber is found in the Hukawng Basin, a large Cretaceous-Cenozoic sedimentary basin within northern Myanmar.
 The strata have undergone folding and faulting.
 The Hukawng basin is part of the larger Myanmar Central Basin, a N-S orientated synclinal basin extending to the Gulf of Martaban to the south.
-The basin is considered to be a part of the West Burma Block or Burma Terrane, which has a debated tectonic history, it is considered to be associated with the concepts of the Cimmeria and Sibumasu terranes.
+The basin is considered to be a part of the West Burma block (a.k.a.
+Burma terrane), which has a debated tectonic history, it is considered to be associated with the concepts of the Cimmeria and Sibumasu terranes.
 The block was part of Gondwana during at least the Early Paleozoic, but the timing of rifting is very uncertain, with estimates ranging from the Devonian to Early Cretaceous.
 It is also disputed whether the block had accreted onto the Asian continental margin by the time of the amber deposition.
-Some members of the flora and fauna have Gondwanan affinities, while others have Laurasian affinities.
-A recent paleomagnetic reconstruction finds that the Burma Terrane formed an island land mass in the Tethys Ocean during the Mid Cretaceous at a latitude around 5-10 degrees south of the equator.
+A 2025 study found that the West Burma block had separated from what is now the northwest coast of Australia during the Jurassic period.
+Paleomagnetic reconstructions by Westerweel et al, have suggested that the Burma terrane formed an island land mass in the Tethys Ocean during the Mid Cretaceous at a latitude around 5-10 degrees south of the equator, considerably northeast of the combined Insular India (comprising the modern Indian subcontinent)-Madagascar landmass.
+Some members of the Burmese amber flora and fauna have Gondwanan affinities, while others have Laurasian affinities.